NCMuseum/Micro-NFT-Display/README.md

 # Libraries Used

-The EPS32 PNG Lib is included in the project fodler & does not need to be installed as a library

-ESP32 PNG Library - https://github.com/lagunax/ESP32-upng - modified to work with SD card instead of SPIFFS
+The EPS32 PNG Lib is included in the project folder & does not need to be installed as a library **https://github.com/lagunax/ESP32-upng** - modified to work with SD card instead of SPIFFS on the ESP32

 The POLOLU OLED Lib needs to be installed in your Arduino Libraries folder https://github.com/pololu/pololu-oled-arduino